spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 If you have updated the snapshot generation function (as you just did in the step above), or if you've altered which components are specified in one of your entity templates, then your snapshot will be out of date.
 The snapshot is a big list of entities, and all their individual component values, so any change to these and the snapshot file must be regenerated.

-You can regenerate the `default.snapshot` file from the SpatialOS menu option in the Unity editor, but running **"Generate FPS Snapshot"**.
+You can regenerate the `default.snapshot` file from the SpatialOS menu option in the Unity editor, by running **"Generate FPS Snapshot"**.

 <%(#Expandable title="Can I make my snapshots human-readable?")%>Yes, there is a `spatial` command that will convert snapshots to a human-readable format.
 However, you cannot launch a deployment from a human-readable snapshot, so it must be converted back to binary before it is usable.
 To find out more about working with snapshots you can read about the [spatial snapshot command](fix).